 4. Which payment systems do you operate and how are these linked to individual user accounts?

-The list of providers is a tiny sample of the thousands out there today and is not comprehensive by any means.
-Providers not covered this time around will be added during the coming weeks.
-All responses listed below are in the words of the providers themselves and the order of the list does not carry any meaning.
+The list of VPN providers is a tiny sample of the thousands out there today and is not comprehensive by any means.
+VPN Providers not covered this time around will be added during the coming weeks.
+All responses listed below are in the words of VPN services themselves and the order of the list does not carry any meaning.

 1. We absolutely do not maintain any VPN logs of any kind.
 We utilize shared IP addresses rather than dynamic or static IPs, so it is not possible to match a user to an external IP.
 These are some of the many solutions we have implemented to enable the strongest levels of anonymity amongst VPN services.